RFA Ocean Salvor

-RFA Ocean Salvor (A492) was a salvage vessel of the Royal Fleet Auxiliary.
+RFA Ocean Salvor (A492) was a King Salvor-class ocean salvage ship of the Royal Fleet Auxiliary (RFA), the naval auxiliary fleet of the United Kingdom.

 ASV Ocean Salvor was handed to Risdon Beazley Ltd. on delivery; they managed this ship and 29 other Admiralty salvage vessels until the end of the war when 25 were handed to the Royal Maritime Auxiliary Service and three returned to the USA; two were war losses.
 These ships were never prefixed HMS as they were civilian crewed.